-Steve is also the Deputy Vice-Chancellor of Edge Hill University where he has responsibility for the operational areas of capital

-He graduated with a first degree in Law from the University of Liverpool.
-He subsequently qualified as a Chartered Accountant in 1988 and went on to become a senior manager at PricewaterhouseCoopers, with specific expertise in project management and advising listed PLCs on corporate governance and risk management.
+Steve is also the Deputy Vice-Chancellor of Edge Hill University where he has responsibility for the operational areas of capital projects, financial services, human resources, IT services, learning services, strategic policy & planning, and facilities management.
+He is also a director of a number of Edge Hill's as a Chartered Accountant in 1988 and went on to become a senior manager at PricewaterhouseCoopers, with specific expertise in project management and advising listed PLCs on corporate governance and risk management.